Why a Bottle Nipple Collapses

-Make sure you are using the same brand of nipple and cap ring.
-Using brand A nipple with brand B cap ring can cause venting problems and lead to nipple collapse.
+Make sure you are using the same model of nipple and cap ring.
+Using model A nipple with model B cap ring can cause venting problems and lead to nipple collapse.

 Put the nipple into the cap ring and then turn it over to inspect it.
 The underside of the bottle nipple (lip) should be laying flat against the ring cap.
 If it pinches or bunches, it will impact venting and lead to nipple collapse.

 Do not overtighten the nipple and ring cap when you screw it onto the bottle.
 It should be screwed on just enough to where the bottle does not leak when you tip it on its side.
 Overtightening the bottle prevents venting and leads to nipple collapse.

 If all the solutions above have been ruled out, it might be time to move up in flow rate.
 Even if your baby is young, the flow rate of the nipple you are using may be too slow.
 Nipples come in a variety of flow rates, and what is “slow” for one baby might be “too slow” for another.
 Use the flow rate that works best for your baby.